az1mjonovislom77/az1mjonovislom77/README.md

 - 💼 Python Backend Developer with **1+ year** of hands-on experience building production-ready systems
 - 🛠 Worked on **5 + real-world backend projects** including CRM systems, REST APIs, and internal automation tools
+- 🔭 Currently working at ATS
 - ⚙️ Building scalable backend architecture, APIs, and business logic
 - ⚡ Strong in **Django**, **FastAPI**, **PostgreSQL**, **Redis**, and **Celery**
 - 🧠 Focused on backend performance, clean architecture, and production reliability
 - 🔌 Integrated **Hikvision Face ID**, **Telegram Bot API**, and third-party services
 - 🐳 Working with **Docker**, **Linux**, and production deployments
 - 🌱 Currently growing in **system design**, **distributed systems**, and **DevOps**
-- 🌍 Open to backend and infrastructure-focused remote opportunities
+- 🌍  Open to international remote opportunities in the USA and Europe
 - ⚡ Fun fact: I like backend systems that are simple, reliable, and built to survive production

 ---